aivec/wp-docker-dev-factory/README.md

 ### -- ftp[{}.confname]
 - *Optional\**
 - *Type: `String`*
-- Description: If you include an `ftp` config, you must specify either `confname` or `confpath`. `confname` can refer to either a file of the same name in a folder called `aivec-devenv-configs` which exists in your home folder, or the name of one of the properties specified in a file called `ftp.json` which exists in the `aivec-devenv-configs` folder.
-If you do not have a `aivec-devenv-configs` folder, create one in your home directory.
+- Description: Can refer to either a file of the same name in a folder called `aivec-devenv-configs` which exists in your home folder, or the name of one of the properties specified in a file called `ftp.json` which exists in the `aivec-devenv-configs` folder.
+If you do not have an `aivec-devenv-configs` folder, create one in your home directory.
 For more information about FTP config files, refer to the [FTP Config Files section](#ftp-config-files).
 - \* *Required if `confpath` is not set*
 ### -- ftp[{}.confpath]
 - *Optional\**
 - *Type: `String`*
-- Description: If you include an `ftp` config, you must specify either `confname` or `confpath`. `confpath` can be either a relative or absolute path pointing to a `.json` file containing login information.
+- Description: Can be either a relative or absolute path pointing to a `.json` file containing login information.
 If both `confname` and `confpath` are set, `confpath` will take precedence.
-For information about FTP config files, refer to [FTP Config Files section](#ftp-config-files).
+For information about FTP config files, refer to the [FTP Config Files section](#ftp-config-files).
+- \* *Required if `confname` is not set*
 ### -- ftp[{}.plugins]
 - *Optional*
 - *Type: `String[]`*